tableau/extensions-api/README.md

 ## Code Style
 Our sample code follows the [Semi-Standard Style](https://github.com/Flet/semistandard) for JavaScript samples linting and [tslint](https://palantir.github.io/tslint/) for TypeScript.
 If you add your own extension code to the Samples or Samples-Typescript directories, you can run `npm run lint` to validate the style of your code.
 Please run this command before submitting any pull requests for Sample code.

+`npx semistandard --fix` to fix linting issues which can be fixed automatically.

 ## Documentation
 [Visit the project website and read the documentation here.](https://tableau.github.io/extensions-api/)